Wire a Range for 3-wire and 4-wire Cords

 Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.

-Estimated Time: Depends on personal level experience, ability to work with tools and the available access to the range cord electrical connection box.
+Estimated Time: This will depend on the personal level experience, ability to work with tools and the available access to the range cord electrical connection box.

 Precaution: Identify the range circuit, turn it OFF and Tag it with a Note before working with the range cord wiring.